peterdt713/Programming_Scripting_Project/README.md

 ~~~
 * Using dataset.describe [5] to generate descriptive statistics.
 This includes the Count, Mean, STD, Min & Max and the percentiles of the dataset.
 Subsequently, this was visualized using the print function and finally this was saved into a CSV file.
 This was subsequently updated to check if the CSV file already existed before creating the file.
 This again increased the speed at which the code would take to run post the first run.
 [8]

-* It can be noted by refering to the standard deviation (std), that the petel length has the widest varition of between the three species.
+* It can be noted by referring to the standard deviation (std), that the petal length has the widest variation of between the three species.
 While sepal width has the lowest.
-This can be verified by reviewing the min and max values of the each i.e. Petal Lenght; Min: 1.0, Max: 6.9 and Sepal Width; Min: 2.0, Max: 4.4.
-The petal lenght has a much higher spread.
-By drilling down further and creating a descriptive table for each of the species, it can be tested if this will be seen accross all the species.
+This can be verified by reviewing the min and max values of the each i.e. Petal Length; Min: 1.0, Max: 6.9 and Sepal Width; Min: 2.0, Max: 4.4.
+The petal length has a much higher spread.
+By drilling down further and creating a descriptive table for each of the species, it can be tested if this will be seen across all the species.
 ~~~
 # Saving Data to a CSV file
 data_full = dataset.describe()